sebkur/javadoc-ng/README.md

 JDK and relies on a lot of internal APIs.
 It is difficult to hack the documentation output, add a little extra functionality or remove unwanted features.
-Best thing you can do is parse the generated HTML and try to manipulate the output on that layer, which does not leed anywhere when making anything but trivial adjustments.
-When you look at HTTP APIs being documented, they are often integrated into the content section of project's website.
+Best thing you can do is parse the generated HTML and try to manipulate the output on that layer, which does not lead anywhere when making anything but trivial adjustments.
+When you look at HTTP APIs being documented, they are often integrated right into the content section of a project's website.
 Nobody does that with Javadocs, although in my opinion it would totally make sense.

 ## Why start from scratch?